 Beaches are open along the Rockaway Peninsula from Beach 9th Street in Far Rockaway to Beach 149th Street in Neponsit.
+There are some closures in effect for the 2022 season; visit the NYC Parks Department website for details.
 Lifeguards are on duty daily from 10 a.m. to 6 p.m.

 Getting to Rockaway Beach and Boardwalk

 By subway: Take a Far Rockaway-bound train or Rockaway Park-bound .
-Beginning July 3, the Rockaway Park will be extended to the Rockaway Blvd station during summer weekends.
-This service will also run on Independence Day (observed July 5) and Labor Day.
+Beginning May 28, the Rockaway Park will be extended to the Rockaway Blvd station from 9 a.m. to 9 p.m. during summer weekends.
+This service will also run on Memorial Day, Independence Day, and Labor Day.

 By bus: Take the Q22 toward Rockaway Beach Blvd, the Q35 or Q53 SBS toward Rockaway Park-Beach 116 St, or the Q52 SBS toward Arverne.

 By LIRR: Take the Far Rockaway branch from Atlantic Terminal or Jamaica to the Far Rockaway station.
 It's a short walk to connect to a bus that will get you closer to the beach.

 By ferry: Take the NYC Ferry's Rockaway route to the beach.

 Tips for getting to the beach